OWASP/OpenCRE/CONTRIBUTING.md

 The "Issues" page lists a number of features we would like to implement, we have tagged the ones we believe are easy to pick up with the tag `good first issue` and/or `beginner`.
 Alternatively you can contribute content (see below) or request features or mappings by opening an Issue.

-### How can I contribute a mapping or change the catalog of CREs?
+### How can I contribute content (a standard mapping or changes to the CRE catalog)?

-Adding a mapping to OpenCRE for a new standard X means that each section in X is assigned to the corresponding ‘Common Requirement’ (or CRE number) at opencre.org.
+Adding a mapping to OpenCRE for a new standard X means that sections in X are each assigned to the corresponding ‘Common Requirement’ (or CRE number) at opencre.org.
 For example, the section 613-Insufficien Session expiration in the CWE standard is mapped to CRE 065-782 Ensure session timeout (soft/hard).
 The result is that when you go to the overview page of that requirement, users will see a link to CWE 613: https://www.opencre.org/cre/065-782